learn-academy-2022-golf/week-1-assessment-gmgreer/interview-questions.md

 Your answer: The and &&, or ||, and not ! operator are all boolean operators which when used in conditional statements will allow you to check if multiple or no condition is met.

-Researched answer: IF a value can be converted to true, the value is considered truth.
+Researched answer: IF a value can be converted to true, the value is considered truthy.
 If a value can be converted to false, the value is falsy.
 Statemetns that can be converted to false are:
 . null
 .
 NaN which means not a number